Skip to content

 The European Parliamentary Research Service (EPRS) has an impact assessment unit that reviews the European Commission’s impact assessments and offers the European Parliament committees to make impact assessments of any substantial amendments to the European Commission’s proposals.

-To date, no impact assessments have been carried ut by the Coucil on proposals for significant amendments by the Council and very few by Parliament on proposals for significant ammendments by Parliament on the initial proposal from the Commission.
+To date, no impact assessments have been carried out by the Coucil on proposals for significant amendments by the Council and very few by Parliament on proposals for significant amendments by Parliament on the initial proposal from the Commission.

-The NNR is actively striving to drive the development of the EU’s better regulation efforts and to contribute concrete improvements regarding EU legislation and associated procedures.
-NNR presents its views on the EU’s better regulation efforts and makes proposals on how these efforts can be further improved in the NNRs-agenda-for-the-EUs-work-on-better-regulation.pdf.
+NNR is striving to actively work to drive the development of the EU’s better regulation efforts and to contribute with concrete improvements to EU legislation and the processes surrounding it.
+NNR’s agenda for the EU’s work on better regulation presents NNR’s views on the EU’s better regulation work and provides suggestions on how this can be further improved.